Protecting Lifestyles

 Cell Phones + Driving = Deadly Combination

-Huff Insurance, Distracted Driving Accident, Pasadena MarylandIn the time it takes you to read this brief note, between 5 and 10 autos will crash because the driver was using a cell phone.
+Car accident scene depicting the dangers of distracted driving with a smartphone visible, emphasizing the importance of focused driving in Pasadena, MD.
+Huff Insurance, Insurance Agent in Pasadena MarylandIn the time it takes you to read this brief note, between 5 and 10 autos will crash because the driver was using a cell phone.
+Cell phones are the number one cause of distracted driving accidents in the US.

-It’s not just the physical act of using your hands to take a call or, even worse, texting, that’s to blame.
+It’s not just the physical act of using your hands to take a call or that’s to blame.
 It’s also the fact that drivers become distracted when they focus on the phone.

 That’s why, increasingly, research shows that even using a hands-free device doesn’t significantly reduce the chances of an accident.